tohojo/nsregd/README.md

    as  `dynamic.example.org`.
-2. Generate a TSIG secret and configure the authoritative DNS server for the parent zone (`example.org` in the example above) to allow updates to the registration zone with this secret.
+2. Generate a TSIG secret and configure the authoritative DNS server for the parent zone (`example.org` in the example above) to allow updates to the registration zone with this secret and HMAC-SHA256 authentication.
 3. Copy `nsregd.example.yaml` to `/etc/nsregd` and edit it to contain the chosen zone name and to point at the right upstream server and set the TSIG secret.